bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 ![Graph structure](../narrative-graph-structure.png)
 A graph structure is where all nodes simultaneously connect will all nodes bi-bidirectionally.
 Discerning a narrative thread in just a structure can be difficult.

+#### More Structural Patterns

+It is quite possible that no good pattern exists for the kind of story you want to create.
+It is likely that you will want to produce your own structure according to the interaction needs of your story.

 ## Bookshelf
 [Digital Storytelling: A Creator's Guide to Interactive Entertainment.
 Carolyn Handler Miller.
 2014.
 ISBN-10: 0415836948](http://www.amazon.com/Digital-Storytelling-creators-interactive-entertainment/dp/0415836948)